Insert Sound of A.OK.UK

 During early Covid days I was kindly allowed access to a large printing press in Iceland, free to roam the factory like building and record sounds.
 The sounds heard belong to a family of mechanical sounds, having evolved from the first printing presses, to the modern day metal giants of the printed word, capable of changing the course of history.

-Insert Sound of firework hunting
+Insert Sound of ink on paper.
+S2.E3

 Insert Sound of a late night bird symphony in May